Christina Kubisch

 Christina Kubisch (born 31 January 1948) is a German composer, sound artist, performance artist, professor and flautist.
 She composes both electronic and acoustic music for multimedia installations.
 She gained recognition in the mid-1970s from her early works including concerts, performances and installations.
 Her work focuses on synthesising audio and visual arts to create multi-sensory experiences for participants.
 She focuses on finding sounds and music in unusual places that participants would normally not think of as somewhere to experience sound.
+She is mostly known for her sound installations and "electrical Walks".

-Early life and education
+Personal life and education

 Kubisch was born in Bremen, Germany in 1948.
-She studied painting at the Academy of Fine Arts in Stuttgart, Germany from 1967 to 1968.
+She studied painting at the State Academy of Fine Arts Stuttgart from 1967 to 1968.
 She studied flute, piano and composition at the Academy of Music in Hamburg, Germany and the Jazz Academy of Graz, Austria from 1969 to 1972.
 From 1972 to 1974, she continued studying music at the Conservatory of Zurich.
-In 1974 she moved to Milan, Italy where she began studying composition and electronic music at the conservatory of Milan.
-She graduated with a diploma in 1976.
+In 1974 she moved to Milan, Italy where she began studying composition and electronic music at the Milan Conservatory, graduating with a diploma in 1976.